ropensci/vcr/tests/testthat/_snaps/lightswitch.md

     Message
       vcr turned off; see ?turn_on to turn vcr back on

-# turned_off works iif no cassettes active
+# turned_off works if and only if no cassettes active

     Code
       turned_off(5 + 5)